Pompano Beach Medical Malpractice Lawyer

 Medical malpractice can occur at any stage of care for Pompano Beach patients.
 Negligence includes misdiagnosis, failure to treat a condition properly, errors during surgery, improper hospital procedures, anesthesia errors, medication errors, inadequate monitoring of patients, or laboratory error.Legal Help for Medical Malpractice

-Victims of medical malpractice in Pompano Beach should call Frankl & Kominsky immediately to discuss the case.
+Victims of medical malpractice in Pompano Beach should call Frankl Kominsky immediately to discuss the case.
 In Florida, victims of medical malpractice must file their claim within two years of discovering their injury or illness.
-Victims must file within four years of the time the malpractice occurred.
+Victims must file within two years of the time the malpractice occurred.
 There are numerous legal actions an individual must take before filing a suit, including serving a notice of intent.
 The process then involves a complicated settlement system, additional required filings and investigations, which can be difficult to pursue without an experienced medical malpractice attorney.
-If you or a loved one has experienced an injury or illness due to the negligence of a medical professional, call Frankl & Kominsky at (855) 800-8000 or contact us online to discuss your case.
+If you or a loved one has experienced an injury or illness due to the negligence of a medical professional, call Frankl Kominsky at (855) 800-8000 or contact us online to discuss your case.
 We speak Spanish and Creole.